 Located just north of Tallahassee, this 4,000-acre lake has been nationally known for its largemouth bass fishery.
 The best bass fishing time of year is the spring through early summer (February through May).
 This lake has a high diversity of aquatic vegetation, but hydrilla, eelgrass, and maidencane are the best habitats to fish for bass in this lake.
 This lake is shallow with an average depth of about 7 feet and a maximum depth of 30 feet.
 After May, fishing at night becomes the norm to get away from the hot weather conditions.
-It is a natural sink-hole lake that periodically goes dry (about every 25 years, for an interesting history/overview see the NWFWMD Report [ 5.3MB]).
+It is a natural sink-hole lake that periodically goes dry (about every 25 years.
 See an excellent article from LandandWater.com about the history of the lake and restoration efforts.
 There are 5 public boat ramps around the lake and one fish camp.
-For additional information you may contact Red and Sam's Fish Camp at 850-562-3083.
+When water levels are low, the best ramps to use on Lake Jackson are Sunset Landing and Crowder Road Landing.

 Fishhound also offers a fishing forecast for Lake Jackson .

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Lake Jackson:

 Trophy Club (10 – 12.9 pounds): 5